GE Biological Growth in Evaporator and Drain Pan

 • Access evaporator: Remove the front cover to expose the evaporator coil and drain pan.

-• Clean drain pan: Wipe out slime and debris from the pan.
+• Clean drain pan: Wipe out slime and debris from the drain pan.
 Ensure the drain hole is clear.

 Advertisements